top of page

 • Michael Robertson

-• Oct 28
+• Oct 28, 2025

 • 4 min read

 In the UK, owning property is often viewed as a key part of financial health and personal wealth.
-But many homeowners and landlords do not realise that their properties may be underinsured.
+However, many homeowners and landlords do not realise that their properties may be underinsured.
 This lack of awareness can lead to serious financial difficulties if damage or loss occurs.
 This blog post will delve into the reasons why underinsurance is so common among UK properties and how you can take action to resolve this critical issue.

 The Current State of Property Insurance in the UK